vaishyk/hackpack-template/README.md

 # Welcome to My HackPack Portfolio!

 Hey there!
 I'm Vaishy Kumar, a first-year student at **North Carolina State University**.
-I've been an enthusiastic member of **HackPack** since the fall of 2023.
+I've been an enthusiastic member of **HackPack** (NC State's cybersecurity club) since the fall of 2023.

 ## Portfolio Overview